 Well, that’s pretty intense, I had an AVM and that’s what bled and caused the three bleeds in my brain and then eventually brain surgery.
-And, yeah, it was not really doing anything until it started to do stuff.
+And, yeah, it was not doing anything until it started to do stuff.
 And then when it started to do stuff, it seriously started to do stuff and became an issue.

 Bill Gasiamis 7:01

-And I can understand what the doctors would have thought when they went into your husband’s scans and saw that there was multiple issues there.
+And I can understand what the doctors would have thought when they went into your husband’s scans and saw that there were multiple issues there.
 And it’s like, okay, well, since we’re in this situation now, we may as well go, take it a little bit further and resolve the matter as best as we can.
 So that is not a risk of a more serious bleed later on.
 That’s potentially fatal.
 So how old was he at the time?